 If you’re not going to play as Fane, the Undead origin character, then you should at least bring him as a companion.
 He’s excellent company, being the source of a lot of biting sarcasm and camp, pantomime menace, and his boney digits are unexpectedly handy.
 Fane, and indeed any Undead character, is a walking skeleton key, able to use their fingers to unlock doors and chests, as long as they have the appropriate skill level.

-You should especially click on critters you meet along the way.
-If you’ve got the Pet Pal talent, then you’ll be able to have a proper chat with them, too, and it’s not just for laughs—animals frequently offer advice, spill secrets and occasionally give out quests.
+If you’ve got the Pet Pal talent (or someone in your party does) you can talk to animals, and it’s not just for laughs—animals frequently offer advice, spill secrets and occasionally give out quests.
 These conversations are also the source of many great character moments.
 Anyone can get the Pet Pal talent, and you can also choose it during character creation.
+If you recruit The Red Prince, he has it by default.

 Protect the black cat

 Speaking of animals, early on you’ll find yourself followed by a black cat.
 He can’t be harmed in combat, but if you walk past the guards in front of the gate to Fort Joy Prison, east of the camp, one of the archers will murder the innocent kitty.
-Keep him alive, however, and when you escape the camp, he’ll join the party as a pet, allowing you to switch places with him in battle.
-You’ll need to be even more vigilant, though, because when he becomes a pet, he also becomes a target in fights.
+Keep him alive, however, and when you escape the camp, he’ll join the party as a summon, allowing you to switch places with him in battle.

 Make liberal use of quicksave